DenAV/ansible-zabbix-docker/README.md

 - Ensure Docker + Compose v2 is present (`docker compose version`).
 - If images fail to pull, verify `zabbix_version` and `zabbix_image_flavor` exist on Docker Hub.
-- For API automation, confirm `zabbix_url`, credentials, and network reachability.
+- For API automation, confirm `zabbix_api_url`, credentials, and network reachability.
 - For a full checklist and ready-to-run commands, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).

 ## Next Steps